mozilla/pkipolicy/ccadb/policy.md

 because this information may only be edited by Stores.
 See the Store policy documents for Store contact information.

+If root certificate information needs to be updated, the CA should notify one of the Stores containing the certificate, because this information may only be edited by Stores.
+See the Store policy documents for Store contact information.

+To update audit information for a root certificate, create an [Audit Case][CCADB-Audit-Case].

 ## 4. Intermediate Certificates ##

 An intermediate certificate is a certificate capable of issuing new